Thompson Park (Middlesex County, New Jersey)

-Thompson Park is part of the Middlesex County Park System in Middlesex County, New Jersey, Largely in Monroe Township with a portion in Jamesburg, the park includes playgrounds, sports facilities, animal enclosures, and hiking trails.
+Thompson Park is part of the Middlesex County Park System in Middlesex County, New Jersey, United States.
+Largely in Monroe Township with a portion in Jamesburg, the park includes playgrounds, sports facilities, animal enclosures, and hiking trails.
 The park is connected to sports fields operated by Monroe Township High School.
 It is the largest park in the Middlesex County Park System, and features Lake Manalapan at its center.

 The park is connected to Thompson Park Conservation Area, an undeveloped 900 acre tract of heavily wooded forests and swamps along the Manalapan Brook.
 Combined with additional state lands, the park is part of some 2000 acres of green space.
 In 2023, efforts were launched to preserve an adjacent 34 acre farm.

 A major feature of the park is the 30 acre Manalapan Lake, created from a dammed section of Manalapan Brook.
 The park includes mature secondary forest with trees such as tulip poplar, oak and hickory.
 An area of the park lies within the Spotswood outlier of the New Jersey Pine Barrens.
 Wildlife is typical of the Northeastern coastal forests, including wild turkey and deer.